19abhinav97/Chess/README.md

-Game chess with various AI levels.
+Game chess with 4 AI levels.